 Carla G. Pestana

-Carla G. Pestana is a professor of history and holds the Joyce Appleby Endowed Chair of America and the World at the University of California, Los Angeles, where she had attended graduate school and had studied with Appleby as well as Gary Nash.
+A professor of history at the University of California, Los Angeles, Carla G. Pestana holds the Joyce Appleby Endowed Chair of America and the World there, where she had attended graduate school and had studied with Appleby as well as Gary Nash.
 Prior to joining the faculty at UCLA, Pestana taught at Miami University in Oxford, Ohio.
-Her publications focus on religion and empire in early America and the English Atlantic World, and she frequently returns to the Quakers, who were the subject of her first publication.
+Her research focuses on religion and empire in early America and the English Atlantic world, and she frequently returns to the Quakers, the subject of her first publication.
 Her teaching covers these topics as well as pirates and witches, among other subjects.
-Her most recent books include The English Conquest of Jamaica: Oliver Cromwell's Bid for Empire (2017), Protestant Empire: Religion and the Making of the British Atlantic World (2009), and The English Atlantic in an Age of Revolution, 1640–1661 (2004), and she blogs for the Huffington Post.
+Her most recent books include The English Conquest of Jamaica: Oliver Cromwell's Bid for Empire (2017), Protestant Empire: Religion and the Making of the British Atlantic World (2009), and The English Atlantic in an Age of Revolution, 1640–1661 (2004).

 Image credit: Linda Vanoff